shivani1494/expression-evaluator/README.md

 Every expression is a collection of subexpressions (recursive definition) which can be reused to store state and be computed in parallel.
 The same concept applies to across expressions.

-Storing and reusing states using concurrent hash maps where keys are expression strings of fixed length(3) and values are the expression values.
+Storing and reusing states using concurrent hash maps where keys are expression strings of fixed length(2 operands and operator) and values are the expression values.

 ## Evaluating Performance